 If you see your dog eat wild mushrooms, contact your veterinarian immediately and take a mushroom with you for identification.

 21. Nicotine ( Chewing Tobacco )

-Nicotine poisoning can occur anywhere that a dog can chew on cigarette butts, chewing tobacco, nicotine gum/patches or e-cigarettes.
-The good news is that; nicotine must move past the stomach into the small intestine for absorption in order for poisoning to occur.
+Nicotine poisoning can occur anywhere that a dog can chew on cigarette butts, chewing tobacco, nicotine gum/patches, or e-cigarettes.
+The good news is that; nicotine must move past the stomach into the small intestine for absorption for poisoning to occur.

 Fortunately, nicotine entering the gut will stimulate the brain to induce the vomit impulse.
 Dogs ingesting small amounts of nicotine will therefore often vomit spontaneously and may self-decontaminate.

 Symptoms of nicotine poisoning must be treated.
 Furthermore, they may start from 15 minutes to a few hours after ingestion.
 Symptoms include vomiting, diarrhea, tremors, constricted pupils, hallucinations, seizures, abnormal heart rate, and high blood pressure.
 This may result in long-term problems or even death.

 Note, an e-cigarette with a full cartridge can contain up to 36 mg of nicotine, and for small dogs, ingesting 20 mg of nicotine can be lethal.